 This is the most basic version of the safari, but still very fun and highly recommended.
 You’ll be accompanied by an expert guide who will answer all your questions.
 Ages 3 and up.
 Time: 1 hour.

-This safari takes place later in the day, so you can take advantage of the cooler temperatures and see more animal activity.
+This safari takes place at sunset, so you can take advantage of the cooler temperatures and see more animal activity as night falls.

 Deluxe Wildlife Safari

 If you want to spend the most time possible among the animals, go with this version.
-You’ll get close-up views of rhinos, giraffes, and other animals.
+You’ll get close-up views of rhinos, giraffes, and other animals in the Africa and/or Asia regions.

 This is a great choice for amateur animal photographers.
 Plus, you’ll learn how work at the Safari Park helps conserve wildlife worldwide.
 Ages 6 and up.
 Time: 90 minutes.